- Taking care of your joints before an injury occurs ensures that your active lifestyle won’t be interrupted.

 - You can protect your joints by wearing the right shoes, stretching daily, incorporating low-impact exercises, and taking joint-supporting supplements.

-It’s no secret that being active is good for the body and soul.
+It’s no secret that being active is good for the body and soul, which healthy joints are vital for.
 But sometimes your body needs some extra TLC in order to keep it working optimally.

 From the moment you step out of bed in the morning, your joints are working hard to support your busy lifestyle.
 You may not realize it, but certain activities can place excessive pressure on your joints and cause gradual wear-and-tear.

 What exactly is a joint?

 Put simply, joints are the meeting points between the bones in your body.
 Not every joint moves (like the ones between your skull bones) but without joints, we would hardly be able to move at all.

 Not all joints are alike.
 Ball-and-socket joints like the one in your shoulder can move in many directions, while the hinge joints in your finger can only be bent or straightened.
 Your wrists can rotate almost freely, while your neck has limits to its movement thanks to the make-up of the joints within them.